euc-oss/euc-samples/UEM-Samples/Guides/macOS/macOS-Privacy-Preferences-Policy-Control.md

 ## Purpose

 With macOS Mojave, User Consent for Data Access can be managed via MDM through the "Privacy Preferences Policy Control" (PPPC) payload.
 The settings established through the PPPC payload affect the Transparency Consent and Control (TCC) database, allowing administrators to grant consent to data on behalf of the user for User-Approved MDM enrollments.
-More details about User Consent for Data Access can be found on [VMware's TechZone](https://techzone.vmware.com/blog/vmware-workspace-one-uem-apple-macos-mojave-user-consent-data-access)
+More details about User Consent for Data Access can be found on [Omnissa's TechZone](https://techzone.omnissa.com/blog/Omnissa-workspace-one-uem-apple-macos-mojave-user-consent-data-access)

 Since it's introduction in the macOS Mojave betas, a number of resources have emerged on the Internet aimed at helping macOS admins discover and track the various PPPC rules they may need in their environment.
-The goal of this VMware Sample is to bring together those various resources into a single reference point.
+The goal of this Omnissa Sample is to bring together those various resources into a single reference point.

 > **Please feel free to send us pull requests for updates and add any TCC whitelists for apps that you've discovered!**